dynaroars/igen/README.md

 ### Experiments ###

-*GNU Coreutils*: we use *gcov* to obtain coverage information for coreutils commands.
-Download and unpack coreutils-8.23.tar.bj2 (other versions probably should work too), then cd to coreutils-8.23 dir.
+*GNU Coreutils*: We use gcc and gcov to obtain coverage information for coreutil commands.
+To get start, let's download coreutils-8-23 from http://ftp.gnu.org/gnu/coreutils/coreutils-8.23.tar.xz.
+Then unpack and cd to the coreutils-8.23 dir.
+Next we'll compile these programs as follows.

-*NOTE*: if you move this directory to a different location,  it's best to recompile everything again using the below instruction.
+*NOTE*: if you move this directory to a different location,  it's best to recompile everything again.

     1. mkdir obj-gcov/
     2. cd obj-gcov